-It is for this reason that the active presence of these Catholics in the several governments which have so far served under General Franco's regime has always met with the approval of the Hierarchy, For example, when Martin Artajo left office as Minister of Foreign Affairs, the Primate, Cardinal Play y Deniel, made a point of stating publicly that the political conduct of the ex-President of Acción Católica had always had his full approval.1
+It is for this reason that the active presence of these Catholics in the several governments which have so far served under General Franco's regime has always met with the approval of the hierarchy.
+For example, when Martín Artajo left office as his full approval.

+Minister of Foreign Affairs, the Primate, Cardinal Play Deniel, made a point of stating publicly that the political conduct of the ex-president of Acción Católica had always had

-However, in order to avoid those misunderstandings or generalizations which so often hinder a complete grasp of the complex Spanish reality, let us note here that both the Hierarchy in Spain and the Associations of the Faithful to which these politicians belong have always asserted their absolute independence of the criteria and personal opinions held by these Catholics in the fulfilment of their public charges.
-This is not just a theoretical independence, proclaimed in virtue of doctrinal principles (the distinction between the religious and the profane spheres, between spiritual and temporal missions, etc.), but is also an independence in practice, i.e. when examined in the light of specific problems and facts.
-Thus, for example, it becomes clear how, during the International Catholic Press Congress in Rome in 1950, Ecclesia, the weekly organ of Acción Católica, should have published an editorial criticizing the censorship of the Press in Spain, precisely when the control of the Press was in the hands of an active Catholic and member of the A.C.N.P., Luis Ortiz Muñoz.
-Many other similar cases could be given, concerning educational questions, labour union problems, etc.2
+However, in order to avoid those misunderstandings or generalizations which so often hinder a complete grasp of the complex Spanish reality, let us note here that both the hierarchy in Spain and the associations of the faithful to which these politicians belong have always asserted their absolute independence of the criteria and personal opinions held by these Catholics in the fulfillment of their public charges.
+This is not just a theoretical independence, proclaimed in virtue of doctrinal principles (the distinction between the religious and the profane spheres, between spiritual and temporal missions, etc.), but is also an independence in practice, i.e., when examined in the light of specific problems and facts.

+Thus, for example, it becomes clear how, during the International Catholic Press Congress in Rome in 1950, Ecclesia, the weekly organ of Acción Católica, should have published an editorial criticizing the censorship of the press in Spain, precisely when the control of the press was in the hands of an active Catholic and member of the A.C.N.P., Luis Ortiz Muñoz.
+Many other similar cases could be given concerning educational questions, labor-union problems, etc.